pgte/metaduck.com-v3/src/content/blog/youre-wrong-about-dates.md

 Day contains Month    // false
 ```

-This isn’t just “nicer syntax” — it’s a fundamental shift in how your software _thinks_.
+This isn’t just “nicer syntax” — it’s a fundamental shift in how you abstract time.

 ---